Our Products That We Weld

-The main drawback of TIG welding is its degree of difficultly — the process requires focus, time and a skilled hand to perform correctly.
+The main drawback of TIG welding is its degree of difficulty — the process requires focus, time, and a skilled hand to perform correctly.
 Common applications for TIG welding include airplane and aerospace manufacturing, and any other industry in which strength and precision are required.

 Stick Welding or Shielded Metal Arc Welding (SMAW)

-The stick welding process is quite versatile and is used to join steel, stainless steel, iron, nickel and copper alloys, and more.
+The stick welding process is quite versatile and is used to join steel, stainless steel, iron, nickel, copper alloys, and more.
 But, stick welding is not suitable for reactive metals like zirconium, titanium, or columbium because the lack of shielding allows oxygen to contaminate the weld.

 Stick welding is fast and cost-effective, though it does not produce as clean a weld as other processes.
 Problems commonly associated with SMAW include weld splatter and poor strength.
 However, when done by a skilled operator, SMAW is an economical choice for a number of custom welding fabrication projects.

 Metal Inert Gas (MIG) Welding or Gas Metal Arc Welding (GMAW)